 Earning in dollars: When is it a good idea?

-However, earning money in a non-local currency exposes you to the fluctuations of the foreign exchange market.
+However, earning money in a non-local currency exposes you, for example, to fluctuations in the foreign exchange market.
 Although for our time, historically it would be a good idea, keep in mind that this does not guarantee that it will always be the same.
-An economic crisis, a war or a pandemic, can affect the economic relationship of nations.
+An economic crisis, a war or a pandemic can affect the economic relationship between nations.
 That is, it can impact for better or worse the conversion of your income - that is, the money you receive in your local currency.

 Many Latin American countries have stable economies and even today with a global crisis and a war in Europe, they have controlled inflations.
 This means that earning in dollars is not necessarily good or better.
 However, and in very general terms, earning in dollars or dollarizing part of your salary can be a substantial improvement in income.